arleyc/areaPD/README.md

-The goal of areaPD is to calculate phylogenetic diversity (PD) for a set of geographic areas, calculating complementarity PD given a selected area, and constructing a Venn’s diagram of PD within and between areas, given a phylogenetic tree and an assignment of samples (e.g., alleles, species, etc.) to areas.
+The goal of areaPD is to calculate phylogenetic diversity (PD) for a set of geographic areas, calculating complementarity PD given a selected area, and constructing a Venn’s diagram of PD within and between areas, given one or more phylogenetic trees and an assignment of samples (e.g., alleles, species, etc.) to areas.

 ## Installation